shiva-tk/asciify/readme.md

 **Depends on the [pillow](https://python-pillow.org/) library**

-Using a terminal, change directories to asciify.
-Use the command
+*Using a terminal, change directories to asciify.
+Use the command*
 ```
 python asciify /filepath/to/image.png 1234 False
 ```

-Where:
+*Where:*
-- /filepath/to/image.png is replaces with the filepath to the image you want to asciify
+- /filepath/to/image.png is replaced with the filepath to the image you want to asciify
 - 1234 is replaced with the width of the output text in characters
 - False is replaced with whether or not the output should be inverted - by default the output is for black text on a white background